Meet the New Climate Breakthrough Awardees: Mohamed Adow and Nicole Rycroft

 While the new year has offered some promising climate news, it can still feel difficult to find cause for optimism.
 Scientists have declared 2020 tied with 2016 as one of the hottest years in recent history.
 Global action on climate change remains scattered and insufficient.

 In this moment of incredible challenge, we need breakthroughs.
 We need leadership, creativity, and visionary new ways to take control of the future in a timeframe that matters.
-It is out of this resounding imperative that the Climate Breakthrough Project is thrilled to announce two new awardees: Mohamed Adow and Nicole Rycroft.
+It is out of this resounding imperative that Climate Breakthrough is thrilled to announce two new awardees: Mohamed Adow and Nicole Rycroft.

 The Climate Breakthrough Award is given to extraordinary strategists like Mohamed and Nicole to afford them the time, space, and resources to develop and implement bold new strategies to confront and mitigate the growing climate crisis.
-Over the next three years, Mohamed and Nicole will each receive a US$3 million dollar grant and tailored support from the Climate Breakthrough Project to bring their new strategies from idea to fruition.
+Over the next three years, Mohamed and Nicole will each receive a US$3 million dollar grant and tailored support from Climate Breakthrough to bring their new strategies from idea to fruition.

 The New Awardees